 Lemonaid Health Merger Agreement and other specific indemnities as set forth in the Lemonaid Health Merger Agreement.
 In the event of a breach of a representation or warranty, we cannot recover in respect of a claim for indemnification pursuant to the Lemonaid Health Merger Agreement unless and until the indemnifiable losses exceed \$2,000,000 (the "Deductible"), which is the portion of the retention amount under the representation and warranty insurance policy referenced below, for which we are responsible.
 Additionally, we may not recover losses for breaches of certain representations and warranties from the former stockholders of Lemonaid in excess of \$2,000,000 (except as otherwise specified below), which is the portion of the retention amount for which the former stockholders of Lemonaid provide indemnification (the "Cap").
-The Deductible and the Cap do not apply to indemnification claims based on breaches of Fundamental Representations or Fraud (each as defined in the Lemonaid Health Merger Agreement) or to other specific indemnities; furthermore, the Cap does not apply to indemnification claims based on breaches of Specified Representations (as defined in the Lemonaid Health Merger Agreement) or to other specific indemnities.
+The Deductible and the Cap do not apply to indemnification claims based on breaches of Specified Representations (as defined in the Lemonaid Health Merger Agreement) or to other specific indemnities.